 Beyond a tunnel vision

-European tunnel experts meet November 27th 2018 in Brussels to define and implement a groundbreaking approach for the management and renovation of underground infrastructure.
-Beyond a tunnel vision is a one-day, international conference where we expect over 250 representatives of the European infrastructure community.
-Don’t wait too long with your application!
+European tunnel experts met November 27th 2018 in Brussels to define and implement a groundbreaking approach for the management and renovation of underground infrastructure.
+Beyond a tunnel vision was a one-day, international conference where over 300 representatives of the European infrastructure community joined us.

 >> More information at www.beyondatunnelvision.eu